How often is TRANSIT published?

 What kind of submissions will TRANSIT consider for publication?

-We accept papers and multimedia work, written in English or German, dealing with issues of mobility in a German-language context.
+We accept papers and multimedia work, written in English or German, dealing with issues of mobility and migration in a German-language context.
 Anyone may submit original scholarly or creative work to be considered for publication in TRANSIT.
 Every submission is peer reviewed before publication.

 How does the peer review process work?